piranna/piranna.github.io/_posts/2025-09-16-How-to-build-WebRTC-for-Android-in-Ubuntu-21.04.md

 fill some important security holes, in case someone (everybody?) was still using the binary mobile libraries.

-**Editor's note**: content updated on February 27nd 2023 and September 16nd 2025
-to reflect the latest changes in the build process.
+**Editor's note**: original version for Ubuntu 21.04 at April 23rd 2021.
+Content updated to reflect the latest changes in the build process for Ubuntu 22.04 at February 27th 2023, and for Ubuntu 25.04 at September 16th 2025.

 In addition to that, that binary libraries were available to use with Maven, but [Bintray was deprecated](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)